xxxserxxx/lingo/README.md

-**This is a version of https://github.com/kortemy/lingo that uses TOML at the JSON Placement**
+**This is a version of https://github.com/kortemy/lingo that uses TOML instead of JSON for messages storage**

 lingo-toml
 =====